-On March 5, 2021, three undersea earthquakes had much of the country on high alert: They triggered tsunami evacuations in many coastal areas, including Bay of Plenty.
 People who live coastally know that quakes can trigger tsunami: the energy from undersea activity creates walls of water that are far more powerful than normal ocean waves.
 Although we have not had fatal tsunami in New Zealand in recent decades, they have happened here before; A major tsunami would be a significant disaster for Bay of Plenty.
+This 2021 event was made more complicated by the fact that each of the three quakes had different potential effects, which made it difficult to share clear, accurate, relevant and timely information.

-Fortunately, although there was unusual ocean activity, the events of March 5, 2021 didn't threaten people on the land.
-Many people did the right thing and moved out of evacuation zones, but so did some people who weren't in tsunami evacuation zones and could have stayed at home safely.
+Fortunately, although there was unusual ocean activity, the events of March 5 did not threaten people on the land.
+Many people did the right thing and moved out of evacuation zones, but so did some people who were not in tsunami evacuation zones and could have stayed at home safely.
 Others rushed to collect children from school - even if that meant heading towards potential danger- only to find schools had already taken children to tsunami safe locations.

-Even when people evacuated as they were meant to, lots of people waiting in safe zones for the all-clear realised they hadn't brought emergency supplies like water, snacks and protection from the weather.
+Even when people evacuated as they were meant to, lots of people waiting in safe zones for the all-clear realised they had not brought emergency supplies like water, snacks and protection from the weather.
 Others were caught in traffic as hundreds of people tried to follow the same route to safety.